Cool Hand Luke: Florida prison

 Pearce, a merchant seaman who later became a counterfeiter and safe cracker, wrote the novel Cool Hand Luke about his experiences working on a chain gang while serving in a Florida prison.
-A contemporary source states that he sold the story to Warner Bros. for $80,000 and received another $15,000 to write the screenplay.
+A contemporary source states that he sold the story to Warner Bros.
+Pictures for $80,000 and received another $15,000 to write the screenplay.
 After working in television for over a decade, director Rosenberg chose it to make it his directorial debut in cinema.
 He took the idea to Jalem Productions, actor Jack Lemmon's independent film production company.

 However, newspaper reports of the era announced that Lemmon and his producing partner, Gordon Carroll, purchased the story directly from Pearce in August 1965, for $100,000.
 It was also announced that it would be made at Columbia Pictures, where Jalem Productions had an existing six-picture deal, as the first film to be produced by Lemmon without his starring power.
 Lemmon was clear in announcing to the press that he was not going to play any role in the film.
 Rosenberg was also under a non-exclusive three-picture contract with Jalem Productions, before the story was purchased.

 Since Pearce had no experience writing screenplays, the producers eventually hired Academy Award nominated writer Frank Pierson in March 1966, to work on the script.
-In May 1966, the production moved from Columbia Pictures to Warner Brothers Pictures, when Newman was signed for the role.
+In May 1966, the production moved from Columbia Pictures to Warner Bros.
+Pictures, when Newman was signed for the role.
 Conrad Hall was hired as the cinematographer, while Paul Newman's brother, Arthur, was hired as the unit production manager.
 Newman's biographer, Marie Edelman Borden, wrote that the "tough, honest" script drew together threads from earlier movies, especially Hombre, Newman's earlier film of 1967.
 Rosenberg altered the script's original ending, adding "an upbeat ending that would reprise Luke's (and Newman's) trademark smile."